lostadi/Ostadix-lang/README.md

 )_python[0]
 ```

-This makes O-lang documents feel like literate programs or lab notebooks,
+This makes Olang documents feel like literate programs or lab notebooks,
 except that the environments are *explicit*, *named*, and *multiple*, you
 can have several independent Python namespaces in one document with no
 accidental sharing between them.